Umaru Tanko Al-Makura: Corruption allegations and detainment by the EFCC

 On July 28, 2021, the Premium Times reported that the Economic and Financial Crimes Commission had arrested Al-Makura and his wife, Mairo over "alleged breach of trust and misappropriation of funds" during Al-Makura's tenure as Governor of Nasarawa State.
 Later that day, Premium Times reported that the arrest may have been the result of an investigation into suspicious transactions involving the bank accounts of the couple and their businesses.
 Reportedly, large transfers of state government money were sent to a company owned by Al-Makura and his wife raising concerns over a conflict of interest along with suspicious transfers from state government contractors to 55 different accounts controlled by Al-Makura and his wife leading to allegations of bribery and money laundering.
-The next day, Al-Makura released a statement through his chief press secretary Danjuma Joseph which claimed that the Al-Makuras were not arrested, instead that they were invited “to give his [Umaru Tanko's] own side of the story to some petitions written against him.”
-The statement also quoted Al-Makura saying, “the rumours [of the arrest] surprised me and far as I am concerned, it is baseless.”
+The next day, Al-Makura released a statement through his chief press secretary Danjuma Joseph which claimed that the Al-Makuras were not arrested, instead that they were invited "to give his [Umaru Tanko's] own side of the story to some petitions written against him."
+The statement also quoted Al-Makura saying, "the rumours [of the arrest] surprised me and far as I am concerned, it is baseless."

-Senator Tanko Al-makura is contesting for the position of the national chairman of the all progressive congress and the state governor of nasarawa state nasarawa state Abdullahi sule reaffirm his support to his predecessor which is senator tanko al-makura.